Accessibility Tools

 Will HuntAssistant Editor

-Will Hunt is an Assistant Editor at Australian Book Review.
-In 2023, Will interned at ABR through the magazine’s partnership with Monash University, before joining ABR as a digital publishing assistant.
-Will is passionate about Australian literature, high-standard criticism, and the continuing development of literary culture in Australia.
+Will Hunt is Assistant Editor at Australian Book Review.
+In 2023, Will interned at ABR through the magazine’s partnership with Monash University, before joining ABR as a digital publishing assistant and then as Assistant Editor in 2024.
+Will is passionate about Australian literature, high-standard criticism, and the continuing development of the humanities in Australia.